 - Reverse Grip: How Yaiba uses what's left of his sword.

 - Robot Dog: The Robotic Defense Unit(RDU).
-Just his behavior, he don't looks like a dog at all except by having four legs.
+Just his behavior, he don't look like a dog at all except for having four legs.

 - Shock and Awe: Some zombies, like Zombride and Eletric Stiff.

 - Sir Swears-a-Lot: This game easily has the most swearings in the series.